Franklin and Friends

-Franklin and Friends is an animated children's television series produced by Nelvana.
+Franklin and Friends is a CGI animated children's television series produced by Nelvana.
 The second adaptation and spin-off of the classic characters from the Franklin the Turtle series of children's books written by Paulette Bourgeois and illustrated by Brenda Clark (the first being Franklin, which was also co-produced by Nelvana Limited, the series was announced by Nelvana Limited on September 28, 2010).
 The series also serves as a reboot of the 1997 animated television series.
 The series premiered on Treehouse TV on March 4, 2011.
 The series’ theme song, "Franklin and Friends", is a revamped version of the original series theme ("Hey It's Franklin").

 After 2 years of airing, the final episode of the series aired on December 22, 2013.
 52 episodes were produced in total.

-Overview

-Aside from Franklin (voiced by Graeme Jokic), other characters from the original series return, including Bear, Fox, Rabbit, Beaver, Goose and Snail, as well as his younger sister Harriet.
-Aunt T, a new character, is introduced in this series; she has a youthful personality.
-Another new character is Officer Rabbit, a grey female rabbit police officer.
-The series features special themes which include mysteries, Woodland events, and outdoor activities.

 Broadcast and release

 The series debuted on Treehouse TV on March 4, 2011.
 It premiered in the United States on Nickelodeon on February 13, 2012.
 It later began airing on the Nick Jr. Channel from March 1, 2012, to March 29, 2019.
 The series ended on December 22, 2013.
 Starting on June 18, 2022, it aired as part of Univision's Planeta U block.
 On March 9, 2024, all 52 episodes were uploaded to YouTube by the official Franklin YouTube channel.